Atari 2600: Third-party development

+At first, all 2600 software came from Atari.
 Activision, formed by Crane, Whitehead, and Miller in 1979, started developing third-party VCS games using their knowledge of VCS design and programming tricks, and began releasing games in 1980.
 Kaboom!
 (1981) and Pitfall!
 (1982) are among the most successful, with at least one and four million copies sold, respectively.
 In 1980, Atari attempted to block the sale of the Activision cartridges, accusing the four of intellectual property infringement.
 The two companies settled out of court, with Activision agreeing to pay Atari a licensing fee for their games.
 This made Activision the first third-party video game developer, and established the licensing model that continues to be used by console manufacturers for game development.

-Activision's success led to the establishment of other third-party VCS game developers following its model in the early 1980s, including U.S. Games, Telesys, Games by Apollo, Data Age, Zimag, Mystique, and CommaVid.
+By 1982, 16 companies were producing or had announced plans to produce 2600 software, including U.S. Games, Telesys, Games by Apollo, Data Age, Zimag, Mystique, and CommaVid.
 The founding of Imagic included ex-Atari programmers.
 Mattel and Coleco, each already producing its own more advanced console, created simplified versions of their existing games for the 2600.
 Mattel used the M Network brand name for its cartridges.
 Third-party games accounted for half of VCS game sales by 1982.